 What can you do with a Certificate in Health Care Informatics?

-This Certificate is of particular value to students in the health professions, information studies or those seeking careers in many settings, including:
+This Certificate is of particular value to students in the health professions, information sciences or those seeking careers with hospitals, clinics, insurance and pharmaceutical firms, as well as vendors who design, develop and install health care information systems.

-With a Certificate in Health Care Informatics, you will be better prepared to meet the diverse and adaptive needs of a career in the health and information studies professions.
+With a Certificate in Health Care Informatics, you will be better prepared to meet the diverse and adaptive needs of a career in the health and information science professions.
+Coursework focuses on:

 Certificates are granted to students who successfully complete each of the following required courses with a minimum grade of C and whose cumulative GPA across all required courses is at least 2.500.